prateektrisect/Lab_assignments/P3/T1/README.md

 2. Paste in the editor window on the right
 3. Refer the solution code given below and make necessary changes to your code
 4. Hit **Submit** button
-5. If you followed the steps then your code will pass test cases
+5. If you followed the steps then your code will pass test cases.